Arlorean/Quiz/quiz.md

 ---

-## 4. What is the name of the Indian shop keeper? – Arpu
+## 4. What is the name of the Indian shop keeper?

 ---

-## 5. What are Marge’s sisters called? – Pattie & Selma
+## 5. What are Marge’s sisters called?

 ---

-## 6. Who is Homer’s boss? – Charles Montgomery Burns
+## 6. Who is Homer’s boss?

 ---

-## 7. What is the name of Bart’s teacher? – Edna Krabappel
+## 7. What is the name of Bart’s teacher?

 ---